 Where: Phoenix, AZ

 Who Should Attend?
 The PMI North American Global Congress is traditionally a hotbed of resources and information for project managers.
 This will still be true this year; however, you can also expect to see a fair amount of business analysis, especially as it relates to project requirements.
-New this year is the Business Analysis and Requirements (BAR) Track as a continuation of the work PMI has done this year with business analysis and the new Project Management Institute Professional in Business Analysis (PMI-PBA℠) credential released this year.
+New this year is the Business Analysis and Requirements (BAR) Track as a continuation of the work PMI has done this year with business analysis.

 When: September 22-24, 2014